devops329/devops/instruction/modules.md

 - ☑ Contains assignment
 - ⓵ Milestone deliverable
 - 💡 Curiosity report ideas
-- 🚧 Lots of work to do
 - 🟢 Stephen has reviewed
 - 🔵 Stephen to review
 - 🟠 Needs final review
-- ❌ We are probably going to drop this

 ## Getting started